veera-git-regal/SyMAX_Meerkat_fault_injection/README.md

-# symax_sri_drive
+# GMI-Motor-Drive
-SyMAX-SRi Drive Board Firmware integrated with Meerkat
+GMI Motor Drive Code for all Variants